Graph Burning: Bounds and Hardness

-\begin{lemma} If $Q_i^p$, for $1\leq i\leq m+1$, is burned by assigning more than one burning source on $Q_i$, then the burning clusters of at least two of the burning sources contain common vertices of $Q_i^p$. \end{lemma}
+\begin{lemma} If all the burning sources of a burning sequence for $G_P$ lie on the path $P$ with at least two burning sources on a subpath $Q_i$ for some $i \in [m+1]$, then the burning clusters corresponding to at least two of these burning sources have a nonempty intersection within $Q_i$. \end{lemma}

-\begin{proof} Let $Q_i^p$ contain at least two burning sources, say $u_1$ and $u_2$, such that both $u_1$ and $u_2$ are in $Q_i$.
-Assume that no other burning sources exist in the $u_1-u_2$ path in $G_P$.
-Let $v\in Q_i$ be a vertex in the $u_1-u_2$ path such that $v$ and the vertices in the $u_1-v$ path are in the burning cluster of $u_1$, and the vertices in the $u_2-v$ path, excluding $v$, are in the burning cluster of $u_2$.
-Consider the vertex $v'\in V(Q_i)$ adjacent to $v$ and in the burning cluster of $u_2$.
-Let $v_s$ be a vertex in the neighborhood of both $v$ and $v'$ as shown in Fig.~\ref{fig:proper_sub}.
-Recall that the burning cluster of $u_1$ (resp. $u_2$) includes $v$ (resp. $v'$) but not $v'$ (resp. $v$).
-Hence, $v_s$ is not in the burning cluster of $u_1$ or $u_2$.
-This implies that at least one vertex in $Q_i^p$ is not burned or at least two of the burning clusters contain common vertices of $Q_i^p$.
-Note that the vertex $v_s$ will be the common vertex in the burning cluster of both $u_1$ and $u_2$. \end{proof}

-Since $P$ is a path on $(2m+1)^2$ vertices, the burning clusters of the burning sources in an optimal burning sequence must be disjoint (refer to the proof of Theorem~\ref{thm:PathAttainsTheBound} in~\cite{Bonato2016Burning}).
-Thus, we have the following observation using Lemma~\ref{lem:bcluster}. \begin{observation} If any subpath $Q_i$, for $1\leq i\leq m+1$, of $P$ is burned by using more than one burning source, then $P$ can not be burned in $2m+1$ steps. \end{observation}

-By Lemma~\ref{lem:bcluster} and Observation~\ref{obs:optimalburn_proper}, it is clear that each of the paths $Q_i$ is burned using exactly one burning source.
-Note that $Q_1,Q_2,\ldots,Q_{m+1}$ are the largest $m+1$ subpaths in $P$.
-Then, we have the following Observation.